hawknewton/jruby-bundler-ffi-bug/README.md

 Overview
 ========
-It would appear jruby 1.7.13 preloads the ffi gem as either part of it's initialization process or the initialization process of bundler.
-This behavior differs from other 1.7.x versions I've tested.
+It would appear jruby 1.7.13 (and up) preloads the ffi gem as either part of it's initialization process or the initialization process of bundler.
+This behavior differs from other versions <= 1.7.12.

+I've tested up to 1.7.15, at the moment.

 Who cares?
 ----------